Propagation constant: Conductive lines

 Losses in the dielectric depend on the loss tangent (tan δ) of the material divided by the wavelength of the signal.
 Thus they are directly proportional to the frequency.

 Optical fibre

-The attenuation constant for a particular propagation mode in an optical fiber is the real part of the axial propagation constant.
+The attenuation constant for a particular propagation mode in an optical fibre is the real part of the axial propagation constant.

 Phase constant

 In electromagnetic theory, the phase constant, also called phase change constant, parameter or coefficient is the imaginary component of the propagation constant for a plane wave.
-It represents the change in phase per unit length along the path travelled by the wave at any instant and is equal to the real part of the angular wavenumber of the wave.
-It is represented by the symbol β and is measured in units of radians per unit length.
+It represents the change in phase per unit length along the path traveled by the wave at any instant and is equal to the real part of the angular wavenumber of the wave.
+It is represented by the symbol β (SI unit: radians per metre).